sergiovision/FinCore/README.md

 # About FinCore
 <p id="doc_about">
 </p>
-  FinCore is a cool and free cross-platform personal finances manager written in .NET Core 3.1 with Angular 9 frontend.
+  FinCore is a cool and free cross-platform personal finances manager written in .NET Core 3.1 with Angular 9 frontend. <br>
+  This project is a summary of my experience working as a developer and team leader for various financial institutions (banks and FOREX brokers) and individual traders.
+I made application as simple as possible to use with such complex thing as finances.<br>

 Program fits for anybody. <br>
   1. For merchant/consumer<br>
   If one lazy to take risks on trading and investing then can stick to <a href="#doc_wallets">Wallets book</a> and <a href="#doc_rates">Realtime exchange rates</a> <br>
   In this case one can control and observe his wallets state in different currencies with current exchange rates and track performance here <a href="#doc_performance">Earning/Spending Performance per day/month</a>.<br>